maartenmennes/ICA-AROMA/doc/manual.md

 The additional python package `nibabel` is required for reading nifti format files.

 ## 9.3 Testing
-Some `nose` tests of the module are included in `test/test_aroma.py` together with a customized version of `nosetests`.
+Some `nose` tests of the module are included in `test/test_aroma.py` together with a customized version of `nosetests` to suppress chatter on stderr.

-These included comparisons with results from previous versions of ICA-AROMA.
-Note, however, that some of these tests will fail with python 3 as the behaviour of random.sample has changed even with the same seed value.
+The tests include comparisons with results from previous versions of ICA-AROMA.
+Note, however, that some of these tests will fail with python 3 as the behaviour of random.sample has changed from python 2 even given the same seed value.